duglin/helloworld/README.md

 the risk of you checking them into your github repo by mistake.
 All you need to do is create the `.secrets` files I mentioned previously.

-The you can create the secret via:
+Then you can create the secret via:

 ```
 $ ./kapply secrets.yaml